A fair amount of people ask what to wear on the hands for cool and cold weather hiking. Here’s my take.

 On cold days, my hands aren’t as exposed when I need to take off my other hand layers to perform tasks such as taking photos, grabbing food in my pack and so on.

-There are many choices to choose from.
-From thin Smartwool liners, to polypro liners to very thin spandex liners that many runners prefer.
+There are many choices to choose from available.
+The choices range from thin Smartwool liners to polypro liners to very thin spandex liners that many runners prefer.

-My own preference is for surplus wool liner gloves
+My preference is for surplus wool liner gloves.

 Reasonably durable, a nice compromise between being thick enough to be warm but thin enough to allow dexterity with fingers and they are inexpensive.
 Being wool, I find the wool liners to be more breathable than synthetics and more forgiving of sweating and moisture due to wool’s ability to be warm when damp.
 All in all, a good choice for a base layer in my opinion.
 (Note: I wear a size 5 in these gloves and wear a size XL for town gloves.
 Seems the rough equivalent of sizing is that 6=XXL, 5=XL, 4=L, 3=M and 2 is small)